jro31/jethro-codes/_articles/projects/blocks-falling.md

 Specifically, `parseInt(columnKey) + (direction === left ? -1 : 1)` fetches the square to the left (`-1`) of our `'live'` square (if `direction` is `'left'`), or to the right (`1`) of our `'live'` square (if `direction` is `'right'`).

-We `push` these values to our `besideSquaresStatusArray` array, so once we get out of our loopception, all that we have to do is check whether this array includes `'settled'`.
+We `push` the `status` of these squares to our `besideSquaresStatusArray` array, so once we get out of our loopception, all that we have to do is check whether this array includes `'settled'`.
 If it does, then there _is_ a block to the left of our current block, so we can't move there.
-If there's not, then it doesn't, and it's fine to move there.
+And if it doesn't include `'settled'` then it's fine to move there.

 ```js
 return besideSquaresStatusArray.includes('settled');